Skillshare vs Udemy – Which is Better?

 This is our selection of the top classes across the categories to give you a flavor of what’s on offer:

-1. Graphic Design Basics: Core Principals for Digital Design This short course is packed with practical examples and clear demonstrations.
+1. Graphic Design Basics: Core Principles for Digital Design This short course is packed with practical examples and clear demonstrations.
 It’s quick to take and provides beginners with an excellent starting point for their graphic design journey as well as being a helpful refresher for more experienced designers.

-3. iPhone Photography: How to Take Pro Photos On Your iPhone The clarity of explanations, the dozens of graphics to illustrate course material and the handy recap slides at the end of each lesson are just some of the things reviewers loved about this course.
+3. iPhone Photography: How to Take Pro Photos On Your iPhone The clarity of explanations, the dozens of graphics to illustrate course material, and the handy recap slides at the end of each lesson are just some of the things reviewers loved about this course.
 Well worth your time and money if you want to take stunning photos or pursue a career in digital photography.

-4. Productivity for Creatives: Build a System that Brings Out Your Best by Thomas Frank Thomas An in-depth course looking at cultivating a creative mindset (not against) you, and how to practice your creativity like a muscle.
+4. Productivity for Creatives: Build a System that Brings Out Your Best by Thomas Frank Thomas An in-depth course looking at cultivating a creative mindset (not against) you and how to practice your creativity like a muscle.

 5. Revolutionary Self-Care: Embrace, Nurture, and Grow Your Authentic Self by Chidera Eggerue This course has been completed by 12,000 students with a whopping 96% feeling that their expectations were met and exceeded.